Nigerian bandit conflict: Operation Accord

 On 5 June 2020, the Nigerian military launched Operation Accord, which established a joint task force of vigilantes and troops of the 312 Artillery Regiment.
 An air and ground offensive was launched on the same day on which the operation was announced, killing more than 70 bandits.
 The operation led to the destruction of multiple bandit camps, including a camp belonging to Ansaru.

+October 2023 airstrikes

+On 13 October 2023, Nigerian fighter jets carried out airstrikes on a gathering of bandits in Zamfara State.
+At least 100 bandits were killed and over 200 were injured according to a military officer involved in the operation, though the exact number of casualties was not confirmed.

+December 2023 accidental airstrike

+On 3 December 2023, a drone strike was carried out by the Nigerian Armed Forces on Tudun Biri, Kaduna State.
+Targeting what they thought was a group of bandits, the army mistakenly hit a village, killing at least 88 civilians.